wombleton/gitlaw-nz/acts/R/Railways Act 2005.md

     *   (c) both.

+    Section 61(1): amended, on 1 July 2013, by [section 413][197] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 61(2): amended, on 1 July 2013, by [section 413][197] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 62 Failure to hold licence

-*   (1) A person who carries out any rail activities for which a licence is required by [section 15][19] and who does not hold a licence to carry on those rail activities commits an offence and is liable on summary conviction to,---
+*   (1) A person who carries out any rail activities for which a licence is required by [section 15][19] and who does not hold a licence to carry on those rail activities commits an offence and is liable on conviction to,---

     *   (a) in the case of an individual, a fine not exceeding $50,000:

     *   (b) in the case of a body corporate, a fine not exceeding $500,000\.

-    (2) A person who contravenes or fails to comply with [section 10][13] commits an offence and is liable on summary conviction to,---
+    (2) A person who contravenes or fails to comply with [section 10][13] commits an offence and is liable on conviction to,---

     *   (a) in the case of an individual, a fine not exceeding $50,000:

     *   (b) in the case of a body corporate, a fine not exceeding $500,000\.

+    Section 62(1): amended, on 1 July 2013, by [section 413][197] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 62(2): amended, on 1 July 2013, by [section 413][197] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 63 Failure to report accident or incident

-*   (1) A rail operator, access provider, or railway premises owner who contravenes or fails to comply with [section 13][16] commits an offence and is liable on summary conviction to,---
+*   (1) A rail operator, access provider, or railway premises owner who contravenes or fails to comply with [section 13][16] commits an offence and is liable on conviction to,---

     *   (a) in the case of an individual, a fine not exceeding $5,000:

     *   (b) in the case of a body corporate, a fine not exceeding $30,000\.

-    (2) Any rail personnel who contravenes or fails to comply with [section 13(1)][16] commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (2) Any rail personnel who contravenes or fails to comply with [section 13(1)][16] commits an offence and is liable on conviction to a fine not exceeding $5,000\.

+    Section 63(1): amended, on 1 July 2013, by [section 413][197] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 63(2): amended, on 1 July 2013, by [section 413][197] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 64 Obstructing safety assessor

-*   A person who obstructs a safety assessor or fails to comply with a lawful requirement of a safety assessor commits an offence and is liable on summary conviction to,---
+*   A person who obstructs a safety assessor or fails to comply with a lawful requirement of a safety assessor commits an offence and is liable on conviction to,---

     *   (a) in the case of an individual, a fine not exceeding $25,000:

     *   (b) in the case of a body corporate, a fine not exceeding $250,000\.

+    Section 64: amended, on 1 July 2013, by [section 413][197] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 65 Liability of employers and principals